Arkaeriit/nextvi/README.md

 SANBOXED VI
 ===========
 This branch (sanboxed vi) is meant to be used as an editor for [Analog City](https://github.com/analogcity/analogcity).
 It should prevent user for interacting with the rest of the system except for the text currently being edited.

+Furthermore, the max size of the file writable is limited to 1024 bytes as specified in by the constant `TXT_MAX_SIZE` defined in the file `vi.h`.

 NOTICE
 ======